TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 * Who cling faithfully to **"their vision"**, ignoring the industry-wide odds that only one-in-three to one-in-ten "great" ideas actually make a positive difference.
 * Who believe that it's possible to write a "detailed Road Map for the next 12 months".
 Sorry to burst your bubble but it's more than likely going to get blown out of the water by reality after about six weeks, max (though it can often only take days).

-These herberts are the worst of the lot.
-(I have done all of these things and occasionally still do when I let my guard down).
+These Herberts are the worst of the lot.
+(I have done all of these things and still do when I let my guard down).

 More than anything else, it's the Product person's job to bring the problem solvers to the problem, and help them understand it.
 When they interject themselves *between* problem and solvers, they do more damage than everyone else put together.